 The placement is supplemented by compulsory pre- and post-placement seminars designed to introduce skills for developing, identifying and articulating employability skills and attributes and linking them to employer requirements.
 Seminars may also include consideration of career planning and professional skills while integrating academic learning, employability skills and attributes and an improved knowledge of organisations, workplace culture and career pathways.

 On completion of the subject, students will have completed and reported on an industry-related project in a workplace and reflected on the working lives of different professional disciplines.
 They will have enhanced employability skills including communication, interpersonal, analytical and problem-solving, organisational and time-management, and an understanding of career planning and professional development.

 NOTE: Entrance to this subject is limited based on the number of host organisations willing to participate in any given year.
-Students may provisionally enrol via the Student Portal, however students must also submit an application found here Application by Monday 17 December 2018 for semester 1 and by 20 May 2019 for Semester 2.
+Students may provisionally enrol via the Student Portal, however students must also submit an application found here Application by Mid December 2019 for semester 1 and by Mid- May 2020 for Semester 2.

 All applications will be reviewed by the subject coordinator and successful applicants will be notified via university email.
 Due to the limited number of industry placements available, students will be selected on a combination of academic merit and their personal statements in the application.
 Provisional enrollment does not guarantee your space in this subject.

 Applications will be reviewed in two rounds:

 - Round 1 (Semester 1 availability): Mid-December 2019 and successful applicants will be notified via university email by 31 January 2020

 - Round 2 (Semester 2 availability): Mid-May 2020 and successful applicants will be notified via university email by end of June 2020